 Reasons to Visit Zion National Park in Winter

-The crowds are not ever-present like during other times of the year and you can really connect with the humbling nature in a way that is just not as easy during summer or the shoulder seasons.
+The crowds are not ever-present like other times of the year and you can really connect with the humbling nature in a way that is just not as easy during summer or the shoulder seasons.

-During the high season, visitor numbers at Zion NP are around 500,000 per month (May-September).
-During the winter, it is around 100,000 per month (December is around 170,000 monthly).
+During the high season, visitor numbers at Zion NP are around 500,000 per month (May to September).
+During the winter, it is around 100,000 per month (December is around 170,000).

 Winter in Zion National Park is relatively short, actually.